Crackzero/ObjectCatalog/README.md

-**Assumptions for calculating the object localization suitability** All referenced sources of object attributes can be found in the Microsoft Excel table.
+**Assumptions for calculating the object localization suitability**

+*Important:* All referenced sources of object attributes can be found in the Microsoft Excel table.
 - A frontfacing camera is mounted in a car and driving along a straight road.
 - While driving towards the object, a distance towards the object d = [-300 to 0] was assumed.
 - The camera to the right side of the Road = 1,75m